arch-based/fetcher-cpp/README.md

 <h1 align="center">fetcher-based</h1>
 <p align="center">A pretty bash system information tool re-written in pure C++</p><br>

+# Deprecation
+_**After the rust reimplementation, this has now been deprecated.
+The rust re-implementation is way safer and better because of the fact this programming language is nice but unsecure with its vulnerabilities.**_

 # Description

 This rewrite of fetcher-based prioritizes speed and resource efficiency by focusing